-Juan is a member of the Barcelona Bar Association.
+He has written various articles on these matters and is a member of the Barcelona Bar Association.

-Faus Moliner Rambla Catalunya 135 08008 Barcelona Spain Tel: +34 937 649 862
+Faus Moliner Rambla Catalunya 135 08008 Barcelona Spain Tel: +34 93 764 98 62 Email: jmartinez@faus-moliner.com LinkedIn: www.linkedin.com/in/juanmartinez-fausmoliner

-Email: jmartinez@faus-moliner.com

-LinkedIn: www.linkedin.com/in/juanmartinez-fausmoliner

-Faus Moliner is a Spanish boutique law firm which specialises in dealing with legal matters typical to the pharmaceutical industry and to other companies operating in the life sciences sector.
-Since its foundation in 1997, the firm has been the market leader in the area of pharmaceutical law in Spain, recognised in several international publications.
+Faus Moliner is a boutique law firm, specialised in dealing with legal matters typical to the pharmaceutical industry and of other companies that operate in the "life sciences" sector.

+Since its foundation in 1997, Faus Moliner has been the market leader in the area of pharmaceutical law in Spain, recognised by numerous international publications.
-Faus Moliner has been designated as the best pharmaceuticals-focused law firm in Spain by the guide Chambers and Partners 2024.
-The firm has earned such recognition by Chambers and Partners more than 10 years in a row.
-The guide highlighted that the firm is:

-"[A] prestigious Barcelona-based boutique with a stand-out reputation in regulatory issues relating to the life sciences market.
-It is regularly retained by key players from the pharmaceutical and medical devices industries to advise on a range of matters that entail interaction with Spain's life sciences sector regulators, including applications for marketing authorisations or negotiations relating to the pricing and potential reimbursement of medical products. [...].
+Faus Moliner was awarded the title of the best pharmaceuticals-focused law firm in Spain by Chambers and Partners in 2025.
+Faus Moliner has earned such recognition by Chambers and Partners for more than 10 years.
+Chambers and Partners highlighted that the firm "Faus Moliner is a prestigious Barcelona-based boutique with a stand-out reputation in regulatory issues relating to the life sciences market.
+It is regularly retained by key players from the pharmaceutical and medical devices industries to advise on a range of matters that entail interaction with Spain's life sciences sector regulators, including applications for marketing authorisations or negotiations relating to the pricing and potential reimbursement of medical products.
+The firm advises on administrative appeals against public procurement or pricing decisions.
 It defends leading life sciences companies in product liability cases.
-Clients say that Faus Moliner is 'always at the forefront of this sector' and 'is able to handle difficult and complex mandates through very good business-oriented compliant solutions' and that 'Its customer service is very good and the quality of its work is excellent'.
-Interviewees appreciate that the lawyers 'offer a commercial vision coupled with expertise and ability to simplify complex legal terms'."
+The firm also earns praise for its advice on the drafting and negotiation of commercial agreements between life sciences companies".
+Among other strengths, Chambers and Partners pointed out that "Faus Moliner is the legal reference for the pharmaceutical industry in Spain", "[t]he law firm offers great availability and proximity, speed of response and support", "[i]t is business-friendly and provides very pragmatic and practical solutions", and "[t]hey have the best lawyers in the market, which allows them to offer highly specialised advice.
+They can also guide clients through complex regulatory and commercial frameworks with confidence".

-Faus Moliner is widely regarded as a leader in regulatory, commercial and product liability matters, and clients also enthuse that it is a fantastic team that does some great litigation.
+The firm is widely regarded as the leader in regulatory matters, and clients also enthuse that it is a fantastic team that does great litigation in regulatory matters, commercial contracts, unfair competition, trade secrets, advertising, arbitration disputes, clinical trials, and product liability cases.
+The product liability, commercial litigation and arbitration area of practice is one of the leading areas of expertise of the firm.
+The team is also well known for assisting industrial and insurance companies in complex highstakes cases regarding medicinal products, medical devices and other products of the life sciences sector.